cloudjordan/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Billing Alerts and Budgets
 For billing alerts, I did it using both methods; through the management console AND through AWS CLI.

+#### CloudWatch Alarm
-To setup billing alerts in the AWS management console I went to cloudwatch and made sure I was in N.virginia us-east-1.
+To setup billing alarm in the AWS management console I went to cloudwatch and made sure I was in N.virginia us-east-1.

 In the side panel I went to Alarms > In alarm then clicked the Create alarm button.
 It then opend up a wizard to go through the steps of creating the alarm.
 Here are the steps I took: